Consalv0/EmptySource/README.md

 # EmptySource
-## A game engine specilized in 3D and events systems
+## A game engine specialized in 3D and events systems

-The objective of this proyect is learn: graphics, software arquitecture, events, math and 3D animation.
+The objective of this project is learn: graphics, software arquitecture, events, math and 3D animation.
+It was part of my university final project.

 ## Using
 - C++ ***Language***